Byrne State Crisis Intervention Program (Byrne SCIP)

 This priority aims at enhancing the law enforcement sector's capacity to deal with firearm violence and related issues.
 It includes:

-- Gun locks and storage for individuals and businesses.
+- Safe storage options for individuals and businesses.

 - Software/technologies to track relinquished guns.